Codex Ixtlilxochitl: Section 2

 In this section, the European influence on Native depictions of deities and rulers within codices is most evident; the figures are rendered with accurate proportions and realistic expressions, and care is taken with anatomical shading in order to create a lifelike image.
-The first illustration depicts the Aztec emperor or tlatoani Ixtlilxochitl Ome Tochtli, more commonly known as Ixtlilxochitl I, who ruled the altepatl of Texcoco from 1409 to 1418, prior to the arrival of the Spanish in 1519.
-The folio's illustration depicts him standing upright in regal garb, wearing an elaborately woven textile cloak and holding an arrow in his left hand and a ceremonial floral and feathered scepter in his right hand.
-Ixtlilxochitl I is regarded as slightly infamous in the context of Texcoco's history; under his rule Texcoco was lost in battle to Tenochtitlan and would not be reclaimed until the reign of his son, the famed "poet-king" Nezahualcoyotl.
+The painted individuals are identified by alphabetic glosses added by historian Fernando de Alva Ixtlilxóchitl.
+The first illustration depicts a nobleman named Tocuepotzin, a figure who is otherwise unknown.
+The folio's illustration depicts him standing upright in regal garb, wearing an elaborately woven textile cloak and holding an arrow in his left hand and a ceremonial floral and feathered scepter in his right hand, along with bracelets made of blue-green stones, possibly turquoise or jade.